-Banque Du Caire offers its banking services that related to its activity in Egypt through 248 branches, offices and units.
-The Bank employees 8,812 employees at the statements preparation date for the period ended 31 March 2022.
+Banque Du Caire offers its banking services that related to its activity in Egypt through 248 branches, offices, units and agencies.
+The Bank employs 8,873 employees at the financial statements preparation date for the period ended 30 June 2022.

-On May 2007, Bank Misr acquired all shares of Banque Due Caire, and its ownership has transferred to bank Misr on Egyptian Stock Exchange.
+On May 2007, Banque Misr acquired all shares of Banque Due Caire, and its ownership has transferred to Banque Misr on Egyptian Stock Exchange.

-On May 2009 the Minister of Finance approved selling 5 shares stock to Misr for Investment and Misr Abu Dhabi for Real State.
+On May 2009 the Minister of Finance approved on selling 5 shares stock to Misr for Investment and Misr Abu Dhabi for Real Estates.
 As a result, the bank became subject to Egyptian Companies Law No. 159 of 1981 and its Executive Regulations.

-On March 28, 2010, the amendment of the Bank's Articles of Association was approved for Law 159 of 1981 in the Office of Investment Documentation under the Registration Document No. 176 of 2010 and its impact by commercial registration on 30 March 2010.
+On March 28, 2010, the amendment of the Bank's Articles of Association was approved for Law 159 of 1981 in the Office of Investment Documentation under the Registration Document No. 176 of 2010 and its impact by the commercial registration on 30 March 2010.

-On May 2010, Banque misr established Misr Financial Investment Company with 99.999% of its contribution share capital to act as its investment arm.
+On May 2010, Banque Misr established Misr Financial Investment Company with 99.999% of its contribution share capital to act as its investment arm.

-On June 2010, Banque misr transferred some of long term investments (including Banque Du Caire) to Misr Financial Investment Company.
+On June 2010, Banque Misr transferred some of long term investments (including Banque Du Caire) to Misr Financial Investment Company.

-On 19 December 2010, Banque Du Caire's Extraordinary General Assembly approved transferring Banque Du Caire's ownership to Misr Financial Investment Company.
+On 19 December 2010, Banque Du Caire's Extraordinary General Assembly approved transferring Banque Du Caire's ownership to Misr for financial investments Company, the amendment of bank articles of association by that.

-On 27 June 2010 Extraordinary General Assembly approved amendment on article of association (article 42) amending the fiscal year to start on 1st of January instead of 1st of July and ends on 31 December instead of 30 June of the following year.
+On 27 June 2010 Extraordinary General Assembly approved on amend article of association (article 42) amending the financial year to start on 1st of January and end on 31 December instead of 1st of July and ends on 30 June of the following year.